To add LiveChat to your website follow these steps:

 Read more about chat window customization.

 Unfortunately, agent’s email address cannot be changed.
-If an agent needs to change the login email, owner or administrator will need to add a new agent account in the Agents section.
+If an agent needs to change the login email, owner or administrator will need to add a new agent account in the Team section.
 Then the account set up for the old email can be deleted.

 If you are the owner and want to change your login email, first create a new agent with the new email and then pass the ownership to the new account before deleting the old one.